Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: Introduction

 We validate our algorithm through simulations that quantify the performance as a function of the size of the ROI, the number of robots, and the relative speeds of the ROI and the robots.
 We also conduct a proof-of-concept field experiment using a UAV with a downwards-facing camera to explore and map a stationary region of interest (runway).
 We discuss how to implement the algorithm in a practical setting and discuss challenges associated with noisy measurements.

-In summary, the contributions of the paper are as follows: \begin{itemize} \item We propose a new exploration problem for aerial robots where the robots are not restricted to lie within the boundary of the region of interest being mapped. \item We present a constant competitive ratio algorithm for this problem.
+In summary, the contributions of the paper are as follows: \begin{itemize} \item We propose a new exploration algorithm for a team of aerial robots that can completely map a region of interest of unknown size and shape.
+We consider a scenario where the environment is discretized into a grid of cells and the robots are equipped with a camera sensor \item We present a constant competitive ratio algorithm for this problem.
 Our analysis allows for arbitrarily shaped ROIs as well as possibly translating ones. \item In addition to theoretical results, we evaluate our algorithm through simulations and proof-of-concept demonstrations. \end{itemize}

-A preliminary version of this paper was presented in \cite{sung2019competitive}.
-This version improves upon \cite{sung2019competitive} with a more expansive literature survey, a more detailed explanation on the proposed algorithm, and new simulation results and proof-of-concept experiments, including a description of how to implement the proposed algorithm using a robot with a downward-facing camera.
+A preliminary version of this paper was presented in Sung and Tokekar~\cite{sung2019competitive}.
+This version improves upon Sung and Tokekar~\cite{sung2019competitive} with a more expansive literature survey, a more detailed explanation on the proposed algorithm, and new simulation results and proof-of-concept experiments, including a description of how to implement the proposed algorithm using a robot with a downward-facing camera.

 The rest of the paper is organized as follows.
 We begin by introducing the related work in Section~\ref{sec:related}.
 We describe the problem setup in Section~\ref{sec:prob}.
 Our proposed algorithm for a grid-based map is presented in Section~\ref{sec:grid}.
 We then extend this to arbitrarily shaped ROIs in Section~\ref{sec:arbitrary}.
 We present results from representative simulations in Section~\ref{sec:sim} and field experiments in Section~\ref{sec:experiment}, respectively, before concluding with a discussion of future work in Section~\ref{sec:conc}.